 in incremental improvements and occasional trial-and-error.

-- All they have to do is adjust the
+- All they had to do is adjust the

 signal timing and that will solve the problem.

-a common belief that congestion can be solved by simply
+a common belief that congestion could have been solved by simply

 adjusting the signal timing.
 In some specific cases, that can be true,

 but at a very busy intersection like this where there has to be

 sufficient green time for a plethora of movements on every cycle, the

 signals can only be optimized so much before the laws of physics win.